Back

 What's a fixed rate bond?

 The concept of a fixed rate bond is simple – put aside your money for a set amount of time and, in return, you'll get a fixed interest rate on your savings.
-This could make them a good home for a lump-sum investment, where you can sit back and watch your funds build up.
+This could make it a good home for a lump-sum, where you can sit back and watch your funds build up.

 What does ISA stand for?

 It stands for Individual Savings Account.
-Cash ISAs, as well as other ISA types, can only be opened and operated by a single person, unlike other savings accounts which can sometimes be used by two people.
+Cash ISAs, as well as other ISA types, can only be opened and operated by a single person, unlike other savings accounts which can usually be opened for more than one person.

 What's an ISA account?

-An ISA is a savings account where you can earn tax-free* interest subject to various conditions.
-It gives you the opportunity to make the most of your annual ISA tax-free* savings allowance***.
+It gives you the opportunity to make the most of your annual ISA tax-free savings allowance.
 There are different types of Cash ISA to suit different savings goals.
-The way they work can change depending on which ISA product you choose.
+The way they work can change depending on which ISA product you choose, but the interest you earn will be tax-free.

 Is a fixed rate bond tax-free?